 In fact, oats contain a good amount of minerals and vitamins that are essential for small kids, and they also it’s a good source of plant-based iron.

-Of course, old-fashioned rolled oats shouldn’t be offered before 1 year of age because of their coarse texture.
+Old-fashioned rolled oats shouldn’t be offered before one year of age because of their coarse texture.